-We stayed at The Millennials in Kyoto bang smack in the middle of Easter and Cherry Blossom Season.
+We stayed at The Millennials Kyoto capsule hotel bang smack in the middle of Easter and Cherry Blossom Season.
 I may also have left booking quite late (what a plonker) and so the pods ended up costing us £65 a night each – including all taxes and fees.
 However, I have found the pods for as a little as £18 a night each and have done so on several occasions.
 Therefore, my tip would definitely be to BOOK EARLY!

 £18 is unreal value and you could probably make that back in beer alone!
 Even at £65 a night each, I’d say it was definitely worth it as in comparison to other hotels at that time it was 1) cheaper and 2) so much nicer!

 As there were two of us, I booked the ‘adjoining smart pods – mixed (just search for two adults on agoda and this should come up).